 - Do not shared your methadone with anyone even if they have similar symptoms or suffer from the same condition.

 - Dispose of unused methadone safely.
-Talk to your MAT practitioner for guidance, or for more information on the safe disposal of unused medications, visit FDA's disposal of unused medicines or DEA's drug disposal webpages.
+Talk to your MOUD practitioner for guidance, or for more information on the safe disposal of unused medications, visit FDA's disposal of unused medicines or DEA's drug disposal webpages.

 Learn more from the SAMHSA publication Follow Directions: How to Use Methadone Safely – 2009 (also available in Spanish).

 Side effects should be taken seriously, as some of them may indicate an emergency.
 Patients should stop taking methadone and contact a doctor or emergency services right away.

 Patients and practitioners are encouraged to report all side effects online to MEDWatch, FDA’s medical product safety reporting program for health care professionals, patients, and consumers or by calling 1-800-FDA-1088.

 - Slow breathing

 - Sexual problems

 - Feel lightheaded or faint

 - Experience hives or a rash; swelling of the face, lips, tongue, or throat